SimonCzEdu/Whack-A-Z/README.md

     * Whack-a-Z's first design choice is that it is a simple concept for a larger game.
 It is not meant to have all the features that I plan it to have.
 It is meant to work as a stand-alone turn-based combat system with a basic inventory system.
 It is meant as a showcase that such a game concept is not only feasible but also easily expandable.
 It is intended as a first building block and a showcase of my abilities to design and program a game system.

     * The second design choice is to keep the scope of the project small but plan for future designs as it is being developed.
-Those designs can be found in [Future Features](<#future-features>).
+Those designs can be found in [Planned Features](<#planned-features>).
 Due to the smaller scope of the project, only a basic visual style is introduced.
 There is no font choice and only basic styling of the elements is introduced.
 The look of the game would be refined at the end of the development cycle of the whole game.

     * The third design choice is that it is meant to be satirical/humorous in design.
 At this stage it will mainly manifest through the text and Gary's (the Zombie) design.